 The Nano-GI coating on the front element reduces lens flare and ghosting – the achilles heel of most wide angle lenses.
 You'll generally be able to shoot in broad daylight with the sun in-frame without any problems.

 On a Fuji mirrorless body, the Fuji XF 16mm f/1.4 WR becomes a 24mm equivalent lens.
 If your shooting style leans on the wider side (without getting into the crazy focal territory of the Rokinon 12mm f/2, another favorite of ours), you'll feel right at home.
-It's tailor made for contextual photographs, but you can squeeze 3/4 portraits out of this lens without unflattering distortion on your subject.
+It's tailor made for contextual photographs.

 As previously mentioned, this lens doesn't top the charts when it comes to stealth.
 If you're looking for a street-oriented wide angle for your Fuji mirrorless camera, consider one of Rokinon's MF f/2 offerings.